MagerlinC/exercisemanager/README.md

 # Project Setup

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a coding exercise given by MinLæring as part of their job interview process.
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It consists of a React app connecting to a firebase environment for hosting and database, using the Firestore document DB.

+The website is hosted at https://exercisemanager-35041.web.app/

 # The App